-Sustainable fashion is a buzzword that only seems to be growing in popularity.
+Sustainable fashion is buzzword you’ve almost definitely heard by now.
+Every time you sift through a rack or scroll through a page, you’re making a choice.
 We’re no longer satisfied buying whatever catches our eye and giving no thought to where the materials came from, or how the company conducts its business.
 Now, we want to put our money behind businesses that are doing their part for the planet.

 Chalk it up to the rise of social media and being able to connect with the entire globe, therefore learning first-hand about shady practices and the immense wastage that can go into fashion production.
 We’ve got a globe to care for, friends – and that means for many of us, thinking carefully about who we throw cash at has become a priority.

 In celebration of World Earth Day (that’s today mates) we rounded up some of our favourite brands that are doing their bit for sustainability.

 Reformation has forever been committed to sustainable fashion – using stuff like rescued deadstock fabric and repurposed vintage clothing to form their designs.
 They’re also big fans of Tencel, a semi-synthetic fibre made from eucalyptus trees which uses five times less land than cotton to produce, and 80% less water to pulp into fibres, viscose and Modal, which are also more environmentally conscious than cotton.
 Oh, and they publish a quarterly sustainability report to consumers.